Programming is like poetry

 I have written short stories and poems since my childhood.
 Over time, I began to experiment with different forms from essays to haiku.
 Creating is a good relax for me, where I can break away from my work.
 Moreover, being able to tell a story well is also an essential part of quality teaching and business.
 Now I mostly create poetry, mainly because of its spontaneity in creation.

 Are there any connections between writing poetry and programming?

 They are both creative activities and have many common elements.
-Like good text, a good program is created by many iterations, and details distinguish quality from gray average.
-Poetry certainly gives a person more freedom and is rarely limited by an assignment… so if it is not a targeted training that I sometimes indulge.
+Like a good text, a good program is created by many iterations, and details distinguishing quality from gray average.
+Poetry certainly gives a person more freedom and is rarely limited by an assignment.
+Unless it is a targeted training that I sometimes indulge in.